 64. Make homemade marshmallows~ Give them out to family and friends along with a box of hot chocolate or a jar of homemade hot chocolate mix.

 68. Find 3 families to host a Progressive Dinner night~ One house does appetizers, the next does the main course, and the third house does desserts.
-Ask holiday themed questions as a friendly game or ask people to share their favorite holiday memory.
+Ask holiday themed questions as a friendly game or ask people to share their favorite Christmas memory.

 69. Take time out to nurture your relationships with God, your spouse & children, your parents, siblings, and the rest of your family~ In years to come, you will either say, “I’m so glad I took the time to do that” or “If only I had ____!”
-If you already have regrets, be kind to yourself and forgive yourself, realizing had you known better, you would’ve chosen better.
+If you already have regrets, be kind to your heart and forgive yourself, realizing had you known better, you would’ve chosen or done better.
 Today is always a brand new opportunity to draw close to God, choose wisely, love others, and learn all you can to live the best life possible.

-70. Cherish & treasure true Gifts~ This Christmas is an absolute GIFT!!!
+70. Cherish & treasure TRUE Gifts~ This Christmas is an absolute GIFT!!!
 Not only is it the celebration and birthday of Jesus, it is a once-in-a-lifetime opportunity to extravagantly love all of your family and friends.